faizan4devloper/band-landing-page/README.md

     menu: (provided) => ({
       ...provided,
       width: "91%",
-      height: "200px", // Limit the height of the menu to 150px (approx. 5 options)
+      maxHeight: "200px", // Limit the height of the menu to 150px (approx. 5 options)
       overflowY: "auto",
       zIndex: 2 // Ensure it is above other elements }),